CPP-djr1-IntroI/Lab03T-Conversions/README.md

 Enter seconds since day began: <b>100</b>

 The time is 0:1:40
 </pre>

+<b>Note:</b> To get the second project to execute when you Start Without Debugging, you will need to right click on the project and select <b>Set as Startup Project</b>.

 **To complete this assignment you must submit the following:**